-- Ensure that licensed businesses have sufficient flexibility to advertise across various mediums, including online and mobile platforms.
+- Ensure that licensed businesses have sufficient flexibility to advertise across various mediums, including digital and mobile platforms

 - Allow dispensaries to have visible storefronts and signage.

-- Ensure that advertising standards facilitate online ordering for delivery and in-store pick-up.
+- Ensure that advertising policies facilitate online ordering for delivery and in-store pick-up.

 - Place reasonable restrictions on advertisements from making false or misleading claims on public health matters.

 - Allow advertisements to describe the intended effect of a cannabis product.

 Digital advertising plays an important role in maintaining a competitive regulated cannabis market.
 Technology is a central pillar of consumer practices in the 21st century, and cannabis policies should support these consumer-facing technologies to help shift consumption to the legal market.
 Digital advertising is expected to reach 51% of global advertising spending in 2021, surpassing traditional media such as print and television.